 A recounting of particulars:3 gas cans, 1 garbage can sans matching lid, 1 garbage can lid sans matching can, a 5-gallon bucket proving useful for filling with nearby Styrofoam sheeting, a plethora of Black Ball Ferry tickets, a dessicated snake, a dessicated owl, and a beyond dessicated deer carcass.Budweiser appears to be the beer of choice on the NOP . . . or maybe it’s just the beer of choice of litterbugs.See what you non-volunteers are missing?!

-Afterwards, the team members met at Applebee’s for lunch.If you see him, thank Applebee’s GM Dustin for giving us a 10% discount.And, thanks to the following SP volunteers.
-If there is a star next to their name, they are “superstars” as they have participated in both pick-ups:
+Afterwards, the team members gathered for lunch at Applebee’s.If you see him, thank Applebee’s GM Dustin for giving us a 10% discount.And, thanks to the following SP volunteers.
+A star next to a name denotes a “superstar” who has participated in multiple pick-ups.

 Submitted by JoAnne Yerkes

 On Saturday, April 27, 12 dedicated picklers trolled both sides of Hwy.
 101 between Dryke & Shore, removing 31 bags of trash.This effort on the part of SP volunteers was the second Adopt-A-Highway litter patrol so far this year.There was wind to deal with but the efforts by the January 5 team paid off as there was much less trash to pick up and our overall time was cut by close to 2/3!